 Why, then, do Protestants insist that “good works are the fruits of faith?”
 The Bible simply doesn’t say this.
 It’s just a “Christian” slogan that sounds sort of biblical, but actually isn’t biblical at all.

-Good works are the fruits of God working through us
+Good works are the fruits of God working in and through us

 The Bible does tell where our good works flow from, and it’s not faith.
 Jesus says: